+Your name:

+Pupil's name (if relevant):

+Your relationship to the pupil (if relevant):

+Address:

+Postcode:

-Your name: Pupil's name (if relevant): Your relationship to the pupil (if relevant): Address: Postcode: Day time telephone number: Email Address: Evening telephone number: Please give details of your complaint, inclu iding whether you have spoken to anybody at the school about it. , , , , , , , , , , , , , , , , , , , ,
+Day time telephone number: Email Address: Evening telephone number:

+Please give details of your complaint, inclu uding whether you have spoken to anybody at the school

+about it.

 What actions do you feel might resolve the problem at this stage?

 Are you attaching any paperwork?
 If so, please give details.

-Are you attaching any paperwork: it so, please give details.
+Signatura

 Signature:

+Deter

 Date:

 Official use

 Date acknowledgement sent:

+Date acknowledgement sent.

 By who:

-Complaint referred to:

 Complaint referred to:

 Date: